protocol/launchpad/content/en/curriculum/dev-tools/network-indexer/index.md

 ---

 ## <Dev Tool> Introduction
-The network indexer is a project created and maintained by Protocol Labs that is designed to index the data on the Filecoin and IPFS networks, and work alongside the Distributed Hash Table (DHT) employed by both the IPFS and Filecoin networks to enable the fast and efficient retrieval of content-addressed data.
+The [IPNI network indexer](https://github.com/ipni) is a project created and maintained by Protocol Labs that is designed to index the data on the Filecoin and IPFS networks, and work alongside the Distributed Hash Table (DHT) employed by both the IPFS and Filecoin networks to enable the fast and efficient retrieval of content-addressed data.

 ## Why Use Index Content Routing?
-Protocol Labs' Network Indexer enables any user or developer to query both the IPFS and Filecoin public nodes to find content-addresses data using the [CID](../ipfs/content-addressing/#content-addressing).
+Protocol Labs' Network Indexer (IPNI) enables any user or developer to query both the IPFS and Filecoin public nodes to find content-addresses data using the [CID](../ipfs/content-addressing/#content-addressing).

 Since IPFS and Filecoin use different protocols to retrieve data (IPFS uses Bitswap, and Filecion uses Graphsync), there is a need for a solution that makes it possible for anyone who would want to retrieve and use that data to locate and understand which protocol they can use to retrieve that data and use it in other applications.